GC / LC — MS High resolution

 The result of the peak selection on mass spectrometry allows to have an experimental monoisotopic mass that will be matched against a set of possible molecular formulas.
 This process is controlled by the options:

-- Modification: how was charged the molecule.
+- Modification: how the molecule was charged.
 Most of the time the value should be H+.

-- Range: List of elements followed by their respective range of possibles values, separated between the elements by a space.
+- Range: list of elements followed by their respective range of possible values, separated by a space.

 - Precision (ppm): maximum absolute error allowed in ppm.
-This will have a big impact on speed so be as precise as possible !
+This has a large impact on speed, so be as precise as possible.

 - Unsaturation filters: